javiserna/Rotation-models-CTTS/readme.md

 **Usage:**

 1. Specify the stellar parameters, including mass, rotation period, accretion rate, disk lifetime, and magnetic field strength.
-2. Run the `Rotational_model` function to obtain time-dependent rotational evolution data.
+2. Run the `Rotational_models_CTTS` function to obtain time-dependent rotational evolution data.
 3. Analyze and visualize the results using the returned arrays.

 **Dependencies:**